xonsh/xonsh/docs/platform-issues.rst

 ^^^^^^^^

 [ed note: This recommendation seems to be `out of date <https://pypi.org/project/gnureadline/>`_.
-It's retained in the current docs in case you have an older version of Python or MacOS.
+It's retained in the current docs in case you have an older version of Python or macOS.
 But if you have Mac platform experience and can clarify, please open an issue or even a PR to correct the documentation.]

 On macOS, it is *strongly* recommended to install the ``gnureadline`` library if using the readline shell.  ``gnureadline`` can be installed via pip: